-3. Spring flowers
+4. Spring flowers

-6. Adder bites
+7. Adder bites

 The European adder is the only venomous snake native to the UK.
-Adults are around 50-60cm long and are characterised by having a black / brown zigzag pattern along their back and V shaped marking on the back of the head.
+Adults are around 50-60cm long and are characterised by having a black or brown zigzag pattern along their back and a V-shaped marking on the back of their head.
 They are commonly found on dry, sandy heaths, sand dunes, rocky hillsides, moorland and woodland edges.